Part 1: 3 Steps to build an e-Commerce business

 Rather, target marketing allows you to spend your marketing budget wisely and efficiently.

-Some of the question for you to consider:
+Some of the questions for you to consider:

 • Gender?